CarlosAMolina/rust-web-development-with-warp-tokio-and-reqwest/db/README.md

 # Exit the psql command.
 ```

-To run the `*.up.sql` files, we modified the `main.rs` file to do it automatically but, to do it manually, run:
+To run the `*.up.sql` files in the `migrations` folder, we modified the `main.rs` file in the main server program to do it automatically but, to do it manually, run:

 ```bash
 make run-migrations